jmazsantos-lab/jmazsantos-lab.github.io/contact.md

 author_profile: true
 ---

-Would you like to talk to me about a post, a tool, my career or simply ay Hello?
+Would you like to talk to me about a post, a tool, my career or simply say Hello?
 Reach out!

 <form action="https://formspree.io/f/TU_ID_DE_FORMULARIO" method="POST">
   <p>